5 Signs Your Skin Is Actually Dehydrated

-Tone – Aggressive cleansers contain ingredients that make the skin’s PH more alkaline, this alone leads to many of the skin concerns associated with dehydration and dry skin so choose a toner that is more acidic to lower the PH, allowing the skin to function at its best.
+Tone – Aggressive cleansers contain ingredients that make the skin’s PH more alkaline.
+This alone leads to many of the skin concerns associated with dehydration and dry skin, instead choose a toner that is more acidic to lower the pH, allowing the skin to function at its best.

-Treat – I look and treat my skin like there’s lots of zones that may require different treatments.
+Treat – Imagine your skin has lots of zones that require different treatments.
 Some areas that are flaking may need some non-abrasive exfoliation and lots of layers of hydration.
 (Lactic acid is milder than glycolic for those who get a little irritation with glycolic.)
 Other areas may need a little salicylic acid to treat the blemishes.
 Treat any of the concerns individually but hydrate and moisturise the face as a whole.

 You might like – 6 Charcoal Products to Detox & Clarify The Skin